 If you’ve ever seen a snail, then you’ll know they aren’t blessed with the gift of speed, which is probably what makes a race involving snails all the more entertaining.
-The championships take place in the town of Congham in Norfolk and in 2018 will be held on the 21st of July.
+The championships take place in the town of Congham in Norfolk.

 So what does this day entail?
 Well, as the name suggests, the stars of the show will be snails, more specifically, carefully selected snails that people have nurtured into racing machines.
 Some owners tend to decorate their snails’ shell to make them ‘pop’ and shine in the limelight.
 They are then placed within a small circle, with larger circles encompassing them, and the first snail to reach the exterior circle is crowned the winner.
 A previous years’ winner, Herbie 2, covered all 13 inches of the course in 3 minutes and 25 seconds.